Summary Fact SheetKey Facts 12.3

 - Foreign born

 - Public Opinion

 1. Projected Population Growth

 Source: ONS, National Population Projections, 2012-based Statistical Bulletin, URL: http://www.ons.gov.uk/ons/dcp171778_334975.pdf

 The UK population will reach 70 million in 2027 on the current assumption of net immigration of 165,000 a year and 80 million in 2063.

-The population density level of England is projected to be 461 persons per square kilometre in 2030, when the population will reach 60.1 million.
+The population density of England is projected to be 461 persons per square kilometre in 2030, when the population will reach 60.1 million.

 3. Births to foreign parents

 In 2013 over a quarter (26.5%) of all births in England and Wales were to mothers born outside the United Kingdom.

 In 2012 this figure was 25.9%.
 In London the figure was 57.4%.
 In the London Boroughs of Newham, Brent, Westminster and Kensington and Chelsea over 70% of births are to mothers born outside the UK.